 Although the original accounts are now closed, they are still a part of your credit history.
 Failing to repay any debt is always considered negative.
 Negative information such as late payments remains on your credit report for seven years.

 When a borrower defaults on student loans that are guaranteed by the federal government, the creditor can file a claim with the government to recover the amount of the loan.
 However, the borrower still owes the debt.

-The original student loan accounts will remain on your report for seven years from the initial missed payment that led to the claim being filed with the government.
+The original student loan accounts will remain on your report for seven years from the original delinquency date.
+The original delinquency date is the date of the initial missed payment that led to the claim being filed with the government.